 The "Fair-Weather Walker" Problem

 This leaves you in a bind: stuck at work, with a dog who has been crossing their legs for 9 hours.
+A dog can hold their bladder for 8-10 hours, but doing so repeatedly causes UTIs and bladder stones.

 The Professional Difference

-Tactical Walking: Adjusting the Route
+Adjusting Your Route

 Use the "Wind Shadows"